ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/ui-extensions-late-payment-prediction.md

 7. Choose the **Use My Azure Subscription** check box.
 8. On the **My Model Credentials** FastTab, enter the API URL and API key for your model.  .

-## Zobrazit související školení na webu [Microsoft Learn](/learn/modules/predict-late-payments-sales-documents/)
+## Viz související školení na webu [Microsoft Learn](/learn/modules/predict-late-payments-sales-documents/)

 ## Viz také